MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 In Subscriptions, Refunds had no Description, but in the new Recurring setup, this field is present and mandatory.
 We will prefill it with a simple "Refund" for you.

 ### 4.3 Refund responses
 There will be no callbacks anymore for refunds after Nordic Wallet Launch.
 All needed information will be handled through API response.

+Note: The Facade will return the status_callback_url, although it will not be utilized in the backend logic since callbacks for refunds will no longer be present.

 :star: **Recommendation:** If you use refunds review planned API responses and adjust your integration to handle it.